 The bees / ground hornets and / or wasps are always bad this time of year on the Superior Hiking Trail, if you are allergic you need to be carrying your medication, ointment, EPI-Pen or whatever it is that has been prescribed to you, there are sections of trail that are 10 miles without aid (so you could be 5 miles / well over 1 hour from help) and if you get stung and have a reaction you need to be able to self medicate. * Do not consider starting this race if you have known allergies to bees, hornets or wasps if you do not have, are unable or unwilling to carry your potentially life-saving medicine.

-VERY IMPORTANT Share / Email this to Your Crews and Spectators:
+VERY IMPORTANT Share / Email the following link to Your Pacers Crews and Spectators:

-As in years past we will have some cool shirts, hats, buffs, posters and stickers for sale at the pre-race meeting.
-Cash or check only please, tax is included in the prices.
+As in years past we will have some cool shirts, hats, buffs, posters, stickers and the new book written by Kevin Langton about the Superior 100 for sale at the pre-race meeting!
+Cash or check only.

 The Superior Hiking Trail is one of the premier long distance hiking trails in the country, without it, there would be no race.
-The Superior Hiking Trail Association builds, maintains, and manages the trail with the help of hundreds of volunteers and thousands of donors.
+The Superior Hiking Trail Association builds, maintains, and manages the trail with the help of hundreds of volunteers and thousands ofdonors.
 The Superior Trail Race and Rocksteady Running make significant financial contributions and provide extensive volunteer support to the Superior Hiking Trail Associating each year.
 Please help by joining, donating or volunteering.
 If you use this trail in training or as a part of this race you should become a member for at least one year – it is the right thing to do.
-You can become a member of the Superior Hiking Trail Association HERE http://www.sh
+You can become a member ofthe Superior Hiking Trail Association HERE http://www.shta.org/